chirpstack/chirpstack-ansible-playbook/README.md

 ### Configuration

-1. Create a new Ubuntu 16.04.x instance and make sure that from your own machine on which Ansible is installed, you can ssh to this machine using public-key authentication (e.g. `ssh user@ip`).
+1. Create a new Debian Stretch 9.x instance and make sure that from your own machine on which Ansible is installed, you can ssh to this machine using public-key authentication (e.g. `ssh user@ip`).